Vodafone: Cameroon

 On 23 September 2016, Vodafone extended its activities to Cameroon by signing a partnership with Afrimax, a 4G-LTE telecommunications operator in Africa.
 Vodafone Cameroon Launched a "Youth Program" in the Universities to support and encourage the Cameroonian students.
-The partnership ceased to operate in September 2017 following the withdrawal of its license by the government.
+The partnership ceased to operate in September 2017 following the withdrawal of its licence by the government.

 Egypt

 In November 1998, the Vodafone Egypt network went live under the name Click GSM, and was rebranded to Vodafone in 2002.

 On 8 November 2006, the company announced a deal with Telecom Egypt, resulting in further co-operation in the Egyptian market and increasing its stake in Vodafone Egypt.
 After the deal, Vodafone Egypt was 55% owned by the group, while the remaining 45% was owned by Telecom Egypt.

-On 29 January 2020, Saudi Telecom Company (STC) and the Vodafone Group signed a Memorandum of Understanding for the sale of Vodafone's entire 55 percent stake in Vodafone Egypt to STC.
+On 29 January 2020, Saudi Telecom Company (STC) and the Vodafone Group signed a Memorandum of Understanding for the sale of Vodafone's entire 55 per cent stake in Vodafone Egypt to STC.
 With the sale, Vodafone would have exited the Egyptian market as a telecom operator.
 Telecom Egypt had said that it had no plans to sell its 45% stake.
 However, on 21 December 2020, Vodafone announced that it had failed to reach an agreement with STC regarding the sale.

 In 2022, Vodafone sold its shares in Vodafone Egypt to its majority-owned African arm Vodacom.